Konijima/Fuel-API/README.md

 - Added context option to add all fuel items to fuel containers.
 - Added sandbox option for barrel to spawn with random amount of fuel.
 - Utils code cleanup.
+- Added the large gas can to `GasStorageMechanics` distribution.
+- Updated languages file using Google Translate (ES, FR, IT, PTBR, RU)
+  `(Let me know if the language file encoding is not alright.)`